DataDog/documentation/content/en/real_user_monitoring/error_tracking/mobile/ios.md

 Alternatively, if you use Fastlane or GitHub Actions in your workflows, you can leverage these integrations instead of `datadog-ci`:

-#### Fastlane Plugin
+### Use Fastlane plugin to upload your .dSYM file

-The Datadog plugin helps you upload dSYM files to Datadog from your Fastlane configuration.
+The Fastlane plugin helps you upload `.dSYM` files to Datadog from your Fastlane configuration.

 1. Add [`fastlane-plugin-datadog`][3] to your project.